opendocsg/opendoc-supreme-court-practice-directions/PART-15-Technology-Facilities.md

 # PART XV: TECHNOLOGY FACILITIES
-&nsbp;
+&nbsp;

-120\.
-Use of the Technology Courts and the Mobile Infocomm Technology Facilities
+: 120\.
+Use of the Technology Courts and the Mobile Infocomm Technology Facilities : 121\.

-121\.
 Applications to use the Technology Courts

-122\.
-Applications to use the Mobile Infocomm Technology Facilities
+: 122\.
+Applications to use the Mobile Infocomm Technology Facilities : 123\.

-123\.
 Fees

 ## 120\.
 Use of the Technology Courts and the Mobile Infocomm Technology Facilities

 (1) The Technology Courts and the Mobile Infocomm Technology Facilities ("MIT facilities") may, at the discretion of the Registrar and subject to the payment of the appropriate fees, be used:

-(a) for the hearing of any matter, whether before a Judge or Registrar, in open Court or in Chambers; or
+: (a) for the hearing of any matter, whether before a Judge or Registrar, in open Court or in Chambers; or

-(b) for any other dispute resolution process.
+: (b) for any other dispute resolution process.

 (2) The Registrar may refuse any request for the use of any of the services described in this Part at any time owing to the unavailability of staff or equipment or for any other reason.
 The Registrar need not give any reasons for the refusal of such a request.